5 Signs You’re in a Toxic Relationship & How to Cope with it

 5. Physical or Verbal Aggression

 Shouting, insults, and threats are clear signs of danger.
 Ms. Lovleena warns that even if it happens only occasionally, it destroys safety and trust.
-Bad behavior usually gets worse over time, and you should never wait for it to get more dangerous before taking it seriously.
+Bad behaviour usually gets worse over time, and you should never wait for it to get more dangerous before taking it seriously.

 How to Overcome a Toxic Relationship?